gitana/cloudcms-php-driver/README.md

 ## Tests

-To run the tests for this driver, run:
+To run the tests for this driver, ensure that you have a `gitana.json` file in the driver directory, then run:

 ````
 composer test